 The Quest of the Sperm

-The life of the sperm begins in a male’s testicles which are found just below the penis.
+The life of the sperm begins in a male’s testicles.
 The scrotum, which houses the testicles, hangs outside a man’s body.
 This helps maintain an ideal temperature for sperm production, about 94 degrees Fahrenheit.

 Whenever a man ejaculates, there can be anywhere between 20 million and 300 million sperm mixed in with semen.
-Men are continuously producing sperm and there is no limit to how many they will produce in a lifetime.
+Men continuously produce sperm, and there is no limit to how many they will produce in a lifetime.

-During sex, the sperm mixed with semen enters the vaginal canal through ejaculation.
-This can be a hostile environment for sperm and the semen is there to protect it.
-The sperm that swim the best (have the greatest motility) pass through the mucus in the cervix and enter the uterus.
+During sex, the semen-filled sperm enters the vaginal canal through ejaculation.
+This can be a hostile environment for sperm, and the semen is there to protect it.
+The sperm with the greatest motility pass through the mucus in the cervix and enter the uterus.

 A Sperm Timeline

-Once a sperm has penetrated an egg, the egg releases chemicals, repelling the other sperm.
+Once a sperm has penetrated the egg, the egg releases chemicals, repelling the other sperm.
 There is only one sperm for one egg.
-The rest of the many millions that were released are destroyed (source).
+The rest of the many millions that were released are destroyed (1).

 This video gives you a unique look at the journey the sperm take.